 - ROMI – Return on Marketing Investment: This is a performance metric that measures profitability and is calculated using the formula ROMI= (revenue – marketing cost) / cost.
 ROMI can help you to determine if a potential marketing initiative is worth the upfront and ongoing costs or if the effort should be continued or terminated.

 - RPA – Robotic Process Automation: business process automation technology based on metaphorical software robots or artificial intelligence /digital workers.

 - RSS – Really Simple Syndication: RSS is an XML markup specification for syndicating and sharing content. gives marketers and publishers a way to automatically deliver and syndicate their content.
 Subscribers receive automatic updates whenever new content is published.

 - RTB – Real-Time Bidding: a means by which advertising inventory is bought and sold on a per-impression basis, via instantaneous programmatic auction.

 Sales & Marketing Acronyms and Abbreviations (S)

-- SaaS – Software as a Service: SaaS is software hosted on the cloud by a third party company.
+- SaaS – Software as a Service: SaaS is software hosted on the cloud by a third-party company.
 Marketing firms will often use SaaS to allow for easier collaboration.
-It stores information on the cloud and examples include Google Apps, Salesforce and Dropbox.
+It stores information on the cloud and examples include Google Apps, Salesforce, and Dropbox.

 - SAL – Sales Accepted Lead: This is an MQL that has officially been passed to sales.
 It’s been reviewed for quality and is worthy of pursuit.
-Defining criteria for what qualifies and MQL to become an SAL can help sales reps decide whether they should invest time and effort into follow-up.
+Defining criteria for what qualifies and MQL to become a SAL can help sales reps decide whether they should invest time and effort into follow-up.

 - SDK – Software Developer Kit: To help developers get a head start, companies often publish a package to include a class or the necessary functions easily into projects that the developer is writing.